I don't own these characters; Disney does. Well, except for Cali. She's mine.

 "You probably hunted one of her other great creations," Shego remarked, shaking her head.

 "No, Cali, you didn't do anything bad," Bonnie promised her, petting her head.
 "This DNAmy lady didn't know what she was doing if she got upset with you for hunting.
 If she mixes a cat with a dog, what did she expect in the first place?"
-Bonnie wondered aloud.
+Bonnie shook her head.
+None of Kim's foes ever made sense.

 "Duchess, don't try to make sense of any of it.
-Super villains do things for really stupid reasons more often than not," Shego commented.
+Super villains do things for really stupid reasons more often than not, mostly because they're crazy," Shego commented.

-Bonnie decided not to argue with that, knowing that Shego knew villains much better than she did.
+Bonnie decided not to argue with that, knowing Shego knew villains much better than she did.
+They did not really have any new information and Cali did not seem to know much else.
 They let Cali change back into her cat form and she attacked her dinner of shrimp and rice.
 The trio also enjoyed their dinner before curling up on the couch for some time together.
 They turned the TV on.

 "Oh, look who's on the news," Bonnie said in sing-song voice.

 Shego groaned, not even having to look.
 Cali turned to see and was stunned to find that she and Shego were on television.
-Having a much better understanding of television now than when she first showed up, Cali was glad that she did not think it really was her and Shego in the box because she knew that would have freaked her out.
+Having a much better understanding of television now than when she first showed up, Cali was glad she did not think it really was her and Shego in the box because she knew that would have freaked her out.
+Still, she went in for a closer look.
 Kim and Bonnie could not resist teasing.

 "Ready for your close up, miss TV star?"
 Kim remarked with a taunting smile.

-"Maybe a stroll down the catwalk now that your TV career has reached its peak," Bonnie added.
+"Maybe a stroll down the catwalk now that your TV career has reached its peak," Bonnie added as Cali leaped into her lap and stared at the television.

 Shego smirked lewdly.
 "Peak?
 Is that an offer?" she asked with hope in her eyes.

-"Later, after our little kiddy goes to sleep," Bonnie promised, scratching the top of Cali's head.
+"Later, after our little kitty goes to sleep," Bonnie promised, scratching the top of Cali's head.

 "Am I invited to this clandestine meeting or what?"
 Kim inquired.